invoiceninja/invoiceninja.github.io/source/en/self-host-installation.md

 If you make changes to your env file, please remember to reboot the container for the changes to take effect!
 </x-warning>

-### Download pre built zip.
+### Download pre built archive.
 (Advanced)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/i04EX7WXTVE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<p>A prebuilt zip can be downloaded from our GitHub release page <a href="https://github.com/invoiceninja/invoiceninja/releases">here</a>.
+<p>A prebuilt archive can be downloaded from our GitHub release page <a href="https://github.com/invoiceninja/invoiceninja/releases">here</a>.
 You will need to download the package named <b>invoiceninja.tar</b></p>

-<p>Unzip this file into the virtual host directory you have created.</p>
+<p>Unpack this file into the virtual host directory you have created.</p>

 <x-warning>
 Please note the release file invoiceninja.tar excludes the .htaccess file, this archive is solely designed for our self host auto updater.
-Always use the .zip file when installing a fresh installation.
 </x-warning>

 #### File Permissions